ipsusila/USCommand/README.md

 1. `!` denotes beginning of a command, while `@` denotes beginning of response
 2. `aaa[.aaa.aaa.aaa]` denotes device address
-3. `:mmmmm` denotes module address
+3. `:ccccc` denotes component address
 4. `action/action` denotes action
 5. `param=key&param=key&param` denotes list of parameters and optionally its values
 6. `|checksum` denotes checksum calculated by XORing all characters from `!` to before `|`